 Stuart Walker discusses his new book, Design for Resilience, published in the summer of 2023.
-It offers an opportunity to discuss not only how but also why we should design differently.
+This session is an opportunity to discuss not only how but also why we should design differently.

 Design for Resilience is a timely, visionary map for creating restorative design that addresses humanity’s most critical issue: climate change.
 Our current wealth-oriented economic systems have resulted in gross disparities, war, refugee crises, and mass migrations that augur a bleak collective future.
 In this book, respected scholar Stuart Walker combines formidable research with practical examples to offer a hopeful, original, and transformative view of what resilient design looks like and how it can apply to all aspects of life, from personal objects to food to culture to business to recreation.